cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 **Joining a Device**
 Joining a device provides SSO benefits and enforce machine configuration requirements (e.g., via Microsoft Intune).
 Joining a device also allows people to use a work account instead of a personal account.

-### Self-Service Password Reset
-Self-Service Password Reset (SSPR) allows users to reset their password on their own.

-**SSPR Requirements**
-Every account that requires the SSPR feature must (1) be licensed and (2) be assigned Global Administrator privileges.

-**Enabling SSPR**
-In your tenant, click "Manage > Properties > Self-service password reset enabled."
-It's best practice to configure accounts to use MFA if they're authorized to use the SSPR feature.

 ### Bulk Operations
 Accounts can be created or deleted in bulk using CSV files.
 Creating or deleting accounts requires Global Administrator or User Administrator privileges.

 ## Entra ID Editions
+There's four editions of Entra ID: Free, Microsoft 365 Apps, Premium P1, and Premium P2.
 All Entra ID editions support the features listed below.
 * Identity and authorization management
 * SSO
 * Business-to-Business Collaboration